 There are people who like to complain and whine about everything.
 This is a negative habit acquired thanks to the incredible benefit they get from others: attention.

 You’ve had low self-esteem for so long that you’ve forgotten how to do something very important: to love and value yourself.

 You’re not a victim of your circumstances; nothing that happened to you was on purpose.
 Sometimes we make mistakes and everything goes wrong – this is normal!
 However, mistakes allow us to learn.

 Other times, things just happen.
 For instance, getting sick, ending a relationship, experiencing financial problems, or getting fired are circumstances that we can’t control.

 Break Free of the Cycle to Move Forward

 You can change your situation if you want to.
 You just have to be brave, confront the problem that’s bothering you, and face it head on!
 You’re afraid and feel like a victim.
 Self-pity is much simpler, but also much more cowardly.

-Are you even concerned that you feel sorry for yourself?
-Then ask yourself why you don’t mind self-pity.
+Are you concerned that you feel sorry for yourself all the time?
+If so, ask yourself why you don’t mind pitying yourself so much.

 You have the power to walk forward, but you remain in limbo.
 You can break free from this limbo by letting your go of self-pity.

 Sometimes we’re not victims of our circumstances or other people, but of ourselves.